carallon/pharos-controller-api/sphinx-src/http-api/timeline.rst

      "fade": 2.0
    }

-To set the rate of timeline 5 to half the default rage, the request payload would be:
+To set the rate of timeline 5 to half the default range, the request payload would be:

 .. code-block:: json